yvokeller/ddi-mc3/README.md

 ### Starting the Docker Containers
 To start the docker containers:
-- cd into the main repository directory
+- `cd` into the main repository directory
-- execute "docker-compose up" in a terminal
+- execute `docker-compose up` in a terminal

 ### SQL Connection Information from Docker
 - Server=localhost